Spatenheinz/git-recycle-bin/readme.md

 `artifact-schema-version: 1` : Integer.
 The version of the schema.
 `artifact-name: Aurora-RST-Documentation` : String.
 Name of the artifact.
 `artifact-mime-type: directory` : String or tuple.
 MIME type of the artifact.
-`artifact-relpath-src: ../obj/doc/html` : String.
-Relative path to artifact from source-git's root.
-Leading `../ ` means artifact resided outside the source-git.
 `artifact-tree-prefix: obj/doc/html` : String.
 Files in this artifact commit all share this directory-prefix.
 Either `.` or some directory-prefix.
 A directory-prefix can make merges of artifact-commits conflict-free.
 `artifact-time-to-live: 30 days` : Life-time of artifact-branch from `src-git-commit-time-commit`.
 After this, the automatic artifact-branch may be deleted - thus eligible for garbage collection (`git gc`).
+`src-git-relpath: ../obj/doc/html` : String.
+Relative path to artifact from source-git's root.
+Leading `../ ` means artifact resided outside the source-git.
 `src-git-commit-title: rf: twister wrapper WIP` : String.
 Artifact was built from this commit in source git repo.
 `src-git-commit-sha: ed6267ee5b84c894fc8490d93db0525fb2f167eb` : String.
 Artifact was built from this commit in source git repo.
 `src-git-commit-changeid: Ie3eb7af86c3e578d2c18631f15cf0a12e7d0f80d` : String.
 Artifact was built from this commit in source git repo.
 Optional.